 Prediction with Partial Least Squares regression

 PLS regression is also used to build predictive models.
-XLSTAT enable you to predict new samples' values.
+XLSTAT enables you to predict new samples' values.

 General remarks about PLS regression

-The three methods – Partial Least Squere regression, Principal Componenet regression and Ordinary Least Squares regression - give the same results if the number of components obtained from the PCA (in PCR) or from the PLS regression is equal to the number of explanatory variables.
+The three methods – Partial Least Squares regression (PLS), Principal Component regression (PCR), which is based on Principal Component analysis (PCA), and Ordinary Least Squares regression (OLS), which is the regular linear regression, - give the same results if the number of components obtained from the Principal Component analysis (PCA) in the PCR, or from the PLS regression is equal to the number of explanatory variables.

-The components obtained from the PLS regression are built so that they explain as well as possible Y, while the components of the PCR are built to describe X as well as possible.
+The components obtained from the PLS regression,which is based on covariance, are built so that they explain as well as possible Y, while the components of the PCR are built to describe X as well as possible.
+This explains why the PLS regression outperforms PCR when the target is strongly correlated with a direction in the data that have a low variance.
 The XLSTAT-PLS software allows partly compensating this drawback of the PCR by allowing the selection of the components that are the most correlated with Y.